-1. Complete and return the Owner Registration Card within 10 days from delivery of the trailer;
+1. Owner and dealer representative must complete and return the Customer Performance Checkout within 10 days from delivery of the trailer;

 2. Notify Airstream or one of its authorized, independent dealers, of any claimed defect within the warranty period or 10 days thereafter;